jeredw/advent2023/README.md

 I remembered enough libraries that I didn't have to hunt around through docs a lot.
 This was a pretty easy counting problem which was a nice relaxing problem for an early Monday.
 I still have not made a new class.

+## Day 5

+Ok, I think the trick is not to "close" the day N-1 project, but just to go "back" to the parent project.
+I finally managed to keep my day 4 project.

+Today's problem was finicky enough that I had to debug my program.
+When something went wrong, a stack trace window popped up and let me see the error a couple levels down from my user code.
+But I couldn't tell how to see the values of my variables.
+And the transcript kept printing out messages about stuff not being defined, as if it kept going for a few seconds after the error.
+I will have to figure this out in coming days.

+Most of my mysterious bugs were to do with parentheses.
+Smalltalk seems to have really limited arithmetic precedence, and I found I was better off just extracting subexpressions when it got too tricky.

+I found myself wishing `Interval` had a few more convenience methods for interval arithmetic, and I think if I were a real Smalltalk person, I would probably have just added them and made my program nicer.